-The comparisons between wireline and core derived elemental ratios show variable correlation, some biases, but no major discrepancies, with the exception of the gadolinium comparison that was not used for further analysis because gadolinium is not associated with any of the minerals solved for.
+The comparisons between wireline and core derived elemental ratios show variable correlation, some biases, but no major discrepancies with the exception of the gadolinium comparison that we will not use for further analysis.
 No calibration shifts were made to any of the spectroscopy derived elements at this stage.

-There are two reasons why agreement between core and wireline derived elemental ratios to silicon does not necessarily lead to a perfect match of elemental concentrations.
-Both are due to processing differences applied to the two data.
+There are two reasons why agreement between core and wireline derived elemental ratios to silicon does not necessarily lead to a perfect match of elemental concentrations, due to the processing differences applied to the two data.

-- 1. The wireline-derived elements are fractions of the inorganic part of the solid rock, while the core measurements are fractions of the dry rock including organic matter. - 2.
-Different closure models are used.
+- The wireline derived elements are fractions of the inorganic part of the solid rock, while the core measurements are fractions of the dry rock including organic matter. - Different closure models are used.
 A simple oxide closure model was used for the core data set, while the wireline processing used associations intended to represent the known chemistry of the Green River Formation.